NethermindEth/teeception/docs/smart-contracts.md

 ### Testing

-Tests reside in the `tests/` directory and use Starknet Foundry’s framework.
+Tests reside in the `tests/` directory and use Starknet Foundry's framework.
 For example:

 ```cairo
 #[test]